 Greg Scown, writing for Code Cook Read:

-Greg’s article inspires to do a better job reporting bugs to Apple.
-Reducing the scope, if possible, and reading Apple manual is 2 excellent take aways.
+Greg’s article inspires me to do a better job reporting bugs to Apple.
+Reducing the scope, if possible, and reading the Apple manual is 2 excellent takeaways.
 Whenever I get a reply on a bug, it’s usually asking for

-sysdiagnose report with PDF manual attached.
-I had no idea that yo can get all manuals in advance from the Apple tips page.
+sysdiagnose report with a PDF manual attached.
+I had no idea that you can get all manuals in advance from the Apple tips page.
 Let’s write better bug reports, targeted to the cause and with as much information attached as possible.